 - Photograph or scan your signature.
 If you are taking a picture of your signature, make sure that the page is lit and that no shadows fall across the signature.

 - Transfer the photo or scan to your computer.
 Acrobat/Reader accpets JPG, JPEG, PNG, GIF, TIFF, TIF, and BMP files.
 You do not need to crop the image.
 Acrobat/Reader imports just the signature if the photo or scan is fairly clean.

 You can get documents signed by others using the Send for Signature tool, which relies on cloud services provided by Adobe Sign.
-It lets recipients quickly sign documents from anywhere using a web browser or mobile device.
+It lets signers quickly sign documents from anywhere using a web browser or mobile device.
 Signers are not required to sign-up or purchase any Adobe product to sign the documents.